SAEM Students Make Performing Arts Industry Connections at APAP Conference in NYC Tuesday, January 30, 2018

-Point Park University sports, arts and entertainment management students met with more than 70 performing arts industry professionals — from booking managers, tour managers and agents to artistic directors, vice presidents and CEOs — at the 2018 Association of Performing Arts Presenters Conference in New York City.
+Point Park University sports, arts and entertainment management students met with more than 70 performing arts industry professionals — from booking managers, tour managers and agents to artistic directors, vice presidents and CEOs — at the 2018 Association of Performing Arts Professionals Conference in New York City.

 In addition to networking, the students attended a variety of professional development sessions and performance showcases featuring artists from around the world.

 “One of the most beneficial parts of the conference was walking around the Expo Hall and talking to companies I am interested in working for one day.
 Professor David Rowell was wonderful and helped us to feel comfortable talking to these influential people," said Christy Martin, a freshman.